-Should you have 2 or more cases from your workforce (including contractors and visitors) testing positive for coronavirus in a 14 day period you will need to consider if there are inherent risks within the workplace, you may wish to:
+Should you have 2 or more cases from your workforce (including contractors and visitors) testing positive for COVID-19 in a 14 day period you will need to consider if there are inherent risks within the workplace, you may wish to:

-- Review your Coronavirus risk assessment including working practices, number of staff on the premises, cleaning and disinfection practices, adherence to the 2m rule and wearing of face masks or coverings where recommended.
+- Review your Coronavirus risk assessment including working practices, number of staff working at the office, cleaning and disinfection practices, adherence to the 2m rule and wearing of face masks or coverings where recommended.
 Where it is impossible to reduce the risk of transmission during a work activity by 2m spacing or the use of screens/barriers you must consider whether it is necessary to provide PPE to staff, such as face masks (type IIR or FRSM) rather than face coverings.
 Where staff may come within 2m of others when walking around the workplace (such as corridors, stairwells etc) then cloth/reusable face coverings are sufficient.
 However prolonged contact within 2m of someone else at a workstation for example may require the additional protection provided by a face mask.

-- Staff and union engagement and communicating the revised plan are a critical part of this and provide the opportunity to reinforce good practice and ensure that signs and symptoms of Covid-19 are understood and acted on appropriately i.e. self-isolating and testing.
+- Staff and union engagement and communicating the revised plan are a critical part of this and provide the opportunity to reinforce good practice and ensure that signs and symptoms of COVID-19 are understood and acted on appropriately i.e. self isolating and testing.